MakeSchool-Tutorials/Node-Reddit-Clone/P04-Create-Subreddits/content.md

 });
 ```

+**Async/Await stretch challenge!**
+>[challenge]
+>
+Refactor the code block above to be async/await.
+If you get stuck, there are video and text resources linked at the first async/await stretch challenge in the Displaying All Posts section.

 Let's switch out our console log for an actual navigation to our subreddit!
 We want to ensure that we only return posts that have a `subreddit` that matches the one passed into the url.

 We can also reuse our `posts-index` template for displaying our posts in the subreddit!